aml-org/amf/README.md

 ### Converter

 This is a node project that demonstrates how amf parses and generates an OAS/RAML document.
+Please note that it's not a conversion tool per se as you can quickly see in the code.
+AMF will build the model every time.

 #### Usage